lqez/logiform/README.md

 Logiform
 ========

-Logiform creates a MongoDB-alike query string from a sequence of complex conditions, vice versa.
+Logiform creates a MongoDB-like query string from a sequence of complex logical form, vice versa.

 Demo site